bbc/lrud/docs/usage.md

 ## Events

-Lrud emits events in response to key events.
+LRUD emits events in response to key events.
 See the [TAL docs](http://bbc.github.io/tal/widgets/focus-management.html) for an explanation of 'focused' and 'active' nodes.
 Each of these callbacks is called with the node that changed state.

 * `navigation.on('focus', function)` - Focus was given to a node.
 * `navigation.on('blur', function)` - Focus was taken from a node.